cypressf/canary/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/acje/canary)

-Canary is not "Hello world".
+Canary has only one feature.
+It replies "Canary is allive!".

-Buildt in Rust with the Actix-web 1.0 framework.
+Buildt in Rust with the Actix-web 2.0 framework and musl in a "from scratch" docker image.
+The container is compatible with Google cloud run.

 https://hub.docker.com/r/acje/canary/

-Tiny image on docker hub.
-Buildt as static binary with musl in docker container "scratch".

 Run:

-docker run -p 8080:8080/tcp acje/canary:latest
+docker run -p 8080:8080 acje/canary:latest

 Response at http://localhost:8080/

-"Canary is alive!"

 References for Dockerfile: